Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-- Construct an argument supported by: evidence from selected texts engagement with secondary sources.
+- construct an argument supported by evidence from selected texts and engagement with secondary sources

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.

-On-Campus (November Session, Launceston): 4 weeks online or face-to-face (30 hours including face-to-face lessons, short recorded lessons, and in-class and online exercises and activities).
+30 hours of teaching over 4 weeks, including face-to-face lessons, short online recorded lessons, and in-class and online exercises and activities